marcusoftnet/marcusoftnet.github.io/_posts/2013-12-06-what-do-you-want-to-give-customers-bad.md

 blogger_orig_url: http://www.marcusoft.net/2013/12/what-do-you-want-to-give-customers-bad.html
 ---

 We've just got our visas for entering Indonesia!
 Lovely!

 But the process has been very long, trying and almost took the best out of us.
-It got me thinking about a big, and characterising difference between the agile and the non-agile approach (let's call i waterfall for now, shall we?).
+It got me thinking about a big, and characterising difference between the agile and the non-agile approach (let's call I waterfall for now, shall we?).

 The process we went through for our visa application resembles the way